This section describes the common operation parameters handled by the IPS Web Service API.

 excludeFieldArray in a request, all fields are returned.

 Since IPS 4.0, the IPS API supports setting the locale context of an operation by passing the

 authHeader locale parameter.
 If the locale parameter is not present, the HTTP header

-Accept-Language will be used.
-If this header is also not present, the default locale for the IPS server will be used.
+Accept-Language is used.
+If this header is also not present, the default locale for the IPS server is used.